chengzihu/aspnetcore/src/Caching/README.md

 ## Description

 These packages are not part of the ASP.NET Core shared framework but are shipped as an individual package.
-This packages has a third party dependencies on Polly and Polly.Extensions.Http.
+These packages have a third party dependencies on Polly and Polly.Extensions.Http.

 ## Development Setup